tonyfg/bluepill/README.md

 - Will honor Ctrl+C and SIGTERM, although it won't pass these on to the app (see the TODO section).

-## Installing
+## Install

-Just download the latest release from the releases page and start using it.
+Just download the latest release from the [releases](https://github.com/tonyfg/bluepill/releases) page, put the executable in your $PATH and start using it.

+## Build

+`go build`

 ## TODO

 - Pass received signals to the app.
 This should help with graceful handling of Ctrl+C, or system shutdown (as well as apps that make use of other signals).
+- Multi-arch builds
 - Command line arguments to:
   - Allow restarting apps that exit without any error
   - Disabling grace period